Pauperformance/pauperformance.github.io/pages/faq.md

 If you are a **Reddit admin of [r/pauper](https://www.reddit.com/r/Pauper/)**, please [contact us](contact.html).
 We would like to further involve the Reddit community in the project.

-If you wish to financially support us, please put the coins in the piggy bank.
-You will probably soon be able to subscribe to Patreon for exclusive content.

 Huge thanks for your help!